-Tracheal suction catheters should be less than 50 percent of the internal diameter of the endotracheal tube (ETT).
+Tracheal suction catheters should be less than 50% of the internal diameter of the endotracheal tube.
 So when investing in suction catheters, it’s important to take into account the size of the average patient.
 Pediatric hospitals that work primarily or exclusively with children need small catheters; labor and delivery units that treat neonates need even smaller suction catheters.
 Agencies working with elderly populations may also need small catheters.
-Some geriatrics experience tracheal stenosis, necessitating a smaller catheter than their size might suggest.
+Some geriatric people experience tracheal stenosis, necessitating a smaller catheter than their size might suggest.

 What Are Our Most Prevalent Suction Needs?

 Every agency services a slightly different population.
 What are the most common suction needs your typical patient faces?
 Agencies that must routinely administer oropharyngeal suction during resuscitation may need an anatomically curved, large-bore catheter that can continually clear the airway.
 Our DuCanto catheter was specifically designed for the SALAD technique of suctioning during resuscitation in patients whose airways are contaminated with vomit or blood.

 Focus your purchasing decisions on the typical patient you see.
 You’ll need to buy other suction catheters, too, but having many on hand that can serve your ideal patient is key to prompt service delivery.

 Which Suction Catheters Are Compatible With Our Current Units?

 If an EMS professional has to rifle through a bag of useless and incompatible catheters before finding the right one, patients can suffer serious negative outcomes.
 Ensure that you only purchase catheters that are compatible with units currently in use.
 Then get rid of or store any outdated catheters.
 This prescription is also key for purchasing new suction units.
 Select a portable suction device that’s compatible with what you already have, and you’ll save time and money.